email4prasanth/python-infra-sls/Instructions.md

 - Powershell realated files should be replaced with bash code.
 - specify the environment
 - Create infra
+- To update secrets without using Lambda by using the **AWS Custom Resource** directly with the Secrets Manager SDK call
 ```sh
 name: Set up Python
 name: Set up Node.js